|

 In the 2nd month of the first year of the Yongle reign [1403] [Zhu Quan] moved his fief to Nanchang, [capital of Jiangxi province].
 The emperor then personally wrote a poem and sent it to him.
 He ordered [Zhu Quan] to use the regional government office for his lodging, not allowing him to change the glazed tile structure [e.g., put up fortifications].

-Later someone accused Zhu Quan of using wugu [a form of sorcery which entails putting poisonous insects into an enclosed container until the most deadly eats all the rest, then burning the survivor and making a potion from its ashes].
-[The emperor ] secretly investigated, but with negative results, [so he] let it go.
+Later someone accused Zhu Quan of using black magic ("wushu"3).
+[The emperor then] secretly investigated, but with negative results, [so he] let it go.
 After this [Zhu Quan] always kept a low profile.
 He built a beautiful cottage somewhere, and here played the qin and read books.
-Until the end of the Chengzu period (1403-1425) he e ncountered no more troubles.
+Until the end of the Chengzu period (1403-1425) he encountered no more troubles.

 During the Renzong period [1425-6] the laws [restricting princes] became more liberal, and so [Zhu Quan] sent up a request saying that Nanchang was not his fiefdom.
 The emperor sent a response, saying, 'My uncle received Nanchang from the late emperor more than 20 years ago; if it is not his fiefdom, then what is it?'

 In the 3rd year of the Xuande reign (1426-36) [Zhu Quan requested to be allowed to move to farmland close to the city.
 The next year he wrote an essay saying members of the imperial family should not have special rank.
 The emperor became very angry.
-[Z hu Quan realized] he had exceeded the proper limits, and sent up a letter apologizing for his error.
-By this time Zhu Quan was already quite old, [but] some officials would often engage in backbiting in order to show their own majesty.
+[Zhu Quan realized] he had exceeded the proper limits, and sent up a letter apologizing for his error.

-Zhu Quan met every day with scholars and set his mind to soaring up to heaven [i.e., Taoist matters].
+By this time, when Zhu Quan was already quite old, some officials would often engage in backbiting in order to show their own majesty, but Zhu Quan met every day with scholars and set his mind to soaring up to heaven [i.e., to Daoist matters].
 He named himself the Emaciated Immortal.
 He had received an imperial order to compile the Comprehensive Mirror of Extensive Essays (Tongjian Bolun) in two folios.
 He also wrote Family Advice (Jia Xun) in six sections (pian), Ceremonial Customs of the Country of Ning (Ningguo Yifan) in 74 chapters (zhang), Secret (Private?)
 History of the Han and Tang (Han Tang Mishi) in two folios, History Breaks Off (Shi Duan) in one folio, Book of Essays (Wen Pu) in eight folios, Book of Poetry (Shi Pu) in one folio, and several more tens of annotated compilations.

 Footnotes (Shorthand references are explained on a